Ruud van Nistelrooy: Initial retirement and return

-Van Basten left the striker out of the squad for a friendly against the Republic of Ireland on 16 August 2006, and Dirk Kuyt replaced him in their next match against Portugal in September.
+Van Basten left Nistelrooy out of the squad for a friendly match against the Republic of Ireland on 16 August 2006, and Dirk Kuyt replaced him in their next match against Portugal in September.
 After Klaas-Jan Huntelaar was unavailable for Euro 2008 qualifiers against Bulgaria and Belarus due to injury, Van Nistelrooy refused Van Basten's request to take his place on the team.

 On 23 January 2007, Van Nistelrooy announced his retirement from international football following continued disputes with Van Basten, which had started back in 2006 during the course of the World Cup finals matches.
-After several phone conversations and at the persuasion of veteran goalkeeper Edwin van der Sar, however, both player and coach put aside their differences.
+However, after several phone conversations and at the persuasion of veteran goalkeeper Edwin van der Sar, both player and coach put aside their differences.
 Van Basten announced four months later that Van Nistelrooy was returning to the Oranje.
-On 8 September, Van Nistelrooy filled Huntelaar's spot, as previously requested, for the qualifier against Bulgaria, scoring in a 2–0 victory, and scored the winning goal four days later in injury time of the Netherlands' win over Albania.
+On 8 September, Van Nistelrooy filled Huntelaar's spot – as previously requested – for the UEFA Euro 2008 qualifying against Bulgaria, scoring in a 2–0 victory, and scored the winning goal four days later in injury time of the Netherlands' win over Albania.

+European Championships and 2010 FIFA World Cup

-At Euro 2008, Van Nistelrooy scored for the Netherlands in their decisive 3–0 victory over Italy in the group stage, and scored the equaliser in their eventual 3–1 loss to Russia in the quarter-finals.
+At Euro 2008, Van Nistelrooy scored for the Netherlands in their decisive 3–0 victory against Italy in the group stage, and scored the equaliser in their eventual 3–1 loss against Russia in the quarter-finals.
 On 4 August, he again announced his retirement from international competition.

-During the buildup to the 2010 World Cup, Van Nistelrooy again made himself available, but was left out by the Netherlands' new coach Bert van Marwijk.
-After being left out for the World Cup, Van Nistelrooy said he had no choice but to face the fact that his international career is finished.
+During the 2010 FIFA World Cup, Van Nistelrooy was left out by the Netherlands' new coach Bert van Marwijk.
+After being left out for the World Cup, Van Nistelrooy said he had no choices except to face the fact that his international career is finished.

 After main striker Robin van Persie suffered an injury during a match with his club Arsenal, Van Marwijk gave Van Nistelrooy a chance to reclaim his position as the main striker of the Netherlands' national team.
 Van Nistelrooy was invited to two Netherlands' Group E qualification matches for Euro 2012 against San Marino and Finland.
 He scored in the 5–0 victory against San Marino on 3 September 2010.

-Van Nistelrooy was again recalled to the squad in March 2011 for two Euro 2012 qualification games with Hungary, after injuries to strikers Klaas-Jan Huntelaar, Arjen Robben and Theo Janssen.
-In the away game on 25 March, he appeared as a late substitute for Dirk Kuyt while in the return game in Amsterdam four days later, he came off the bench to score his 35th international goal. adding it is "wonderful to be able to add something to this Oranje team", as he told Berend Scholten.
+Van Nistelrooy was recalled to the team in March 2011 for two Euro 2012 qualification matches against Hungary after injuries of strikers Klaas-Jan Huntelaar, Arjen Robben, and Theo Janssen.
+In the away match on 25 March, he appeared as a late substitute for Dirk Kuyt while in the return game in Amsterdam four days later, he came off the bench to score his 35th international goal. adding it is "wonderful to be able to add something to this Oranje team", as he told Berend Scholten.